The smart building rating

 Campaign

-There is widespread industry support for the introduction of a building flexibility metric.
-In partnership with Energy Systems Catapult, we launched an initial policy proposal in October 2023, which was backed by former Chair of the Net Zero Review, Chris Skidmore, and a cross-industry coalition, including E3G, Energy Savings Trust, Good Energy, the Royal Institution of Chartered Surveyors and the UK Green Buildings Council, and more.
+The introduction of a building flexibility metric is backed by a cross-industry coalition across the energy, building and finance sectors, including Energy Savings Trust, E3G, Octopus Energy, the Royal Institution of Chartered Surveyors and the UK Green Buildings Council and more.

 Our papers